danchoi/hulu_automuter/README.markdown

 Think of Hulu Automuter as a tiny step toward the revolution that Doc Searls is talking about.

-Having to trade bits of your precious time, attention, and brain waves to watch TV shows feels clumsy and backward on many levels, including the human one.
+Having to trade away chunks of your precious time, attention, and brain waves in order to watch TV shows feels clumsy and backward on many levels, including the human one.
 I would rather pay per view or donate money to the shows I enjoy, if Hulu gave that option.
 In any case, you should be able to control your computer's volume level any way you see fit, even with the assistance of open source software you choose to download and install.
 Your computer and its audio components belong to you -- not to Hulu, not to advertisers -- and the same goes for your mental concentration and attention at any point during the playing of a Hulu program.

 ## Bug reports and feature requests